 - Day 8 : Kelimutu volcano.
 Transport to Koka Beach.

 - Day 9 : enjoy your day at the beach.
 Transport to Maumere (3h).

 - Day 10 : flight to your next destination

-Few people stops in Maumere but I trully enjoyed spending a couple of days exploring the area.
-I’ve written an extensive article about stuff to see and to do in Maumere.
+Few people stop in Maumere but I trully enjoyed spending a couple of days exploring the area.

 I would be very keen to explore the domain of Lio and Nagakeo ethnic groups around Ende and Mbay respectively.
 The excellent website of the Flores Tourism Board gives a couple of ideas.

-Labuan Bajo is the main airport with the most connections to Denpasaar and Jakarta.
-Maumere and Ende are also connected to Denpasaar.
+Labuan Bajo is the main airport with the most connections to Denpasar and Jakarta.
+Maumere and Ende are also connected to Denpasar.
 Ende is closer to Kelimutu than Maumere, but flights are more numerous in Maumere.

 All mains towns are connected to the capital of the regency Kupang.